Everybody-Edits-Rewritten/Releases/README.md

 Don't know how to run the Client?
 You need a file named Flash Player Projector.
 This file can run the Client.
 If you are in Linux, MacOs or Windows.
 You need a different file for each Operating System.
-These files can be found on our website. which can be found here: [https://eerewritten.github.io/downloads.html.  ](https://everybody-edits-rewritten.github.io/EverybodyEditsRewritten.github.io/downloads.html)
+These files can be found on our website. which can be found here: [https://everybody-edits-rewritten.github.io/downloads.html.](https://everybody-edits-rewritten.github.io/downloads.html)
 When you are finished with the downloading of each Flash Player Projector.
 You just click on File > New and then Browse > And select EE.Rewritten.x.x.x.swf.

-### Still totally lost?
+### Still don't understand?
 Contact us on our Discord server here: https://discord.gg/JaPmVUXXC4